 Learning the names of new campers can be a difficult task.
-How often have you arrived to a big gathering and been introduced to a large sum of people, only to forget their names minutes later and find yourself referring to them as “hey you” or ”pal” or something equally as cringe-worthy.
-Try the following five fun name games to avoid the embarrassment of a forgotten name, and prevent anything from ruining your camp fun.
+How often have you arrived at a big gathering and been introduced to a large sum of people, only to forget their names minutes later and find yourself referring to them as “hey you” or ”pal” or something equally as cringe-worthy?

 The Compass Name Game